mrubin888/BryanMillsFromTaken2/README.md

 ### Connect to a Twilio number
 1. Create an account at Twilio.com.
 * From the website, either accept your free phone number or purchase one if necessary.
-* Set your phone numnber's voice url to your Heroku url.
+* Set your phone numnber's voice url to "<your heroku url>/voice".